-It may seem tedious to sit in front of an aroma therapy machine for hours at a time, which is why it is so convenient to have one in your room while you sleep.
+It may seem tedious to sit in front of an essential oil diffuser for hours at a time, which is why it is so convenient to have one in your room while you sleep or watch TV!

-Lavender is one of the most common essential oils and scents used in natural therapy today.
+Lavender is one of the most common and well known essential oils, and it is definitely one of the best essential oils for muscle recovery.
 According to a study published in the Asian Pacific Journal of Tropical Biomedicine,

-There are an abundance of great benefits that you can take advantage of when using lavender but the most important is the anti-inflammatory qualities.
-This will help relieve the stress and inflammation of you muscles.
+There are a ton of great benefits of using lavender essential, but the most important is the anti-inflammatory qualities.
+The anti-inflammatory properties of lavender oil will help relieve the stress and inflammation of you muscles.

-A secondary benefit of using lavender essential oil is that lavender improves blood circulation.
-This will help get the muscles the nutrients they need to recover faster.
+Furthermore, lavender essential oil improves blood circulation, which will will help your muscles get the nutrients they need to recover faster.

 One of my all-time favorite topical products is The Healing Rose Company CBD and lavender massage oil.

-This is another great all around essential oil.
-It contains analgesic properties that can help relieve aches and pains.
+Rosemary is another great all around essential oil, and it contains analgesic properties that can help relieve muscle aches and pains.